ondrik-research-archived/spen/README.txt

 3) Install:
    - put the 'minisat' tool in the PATH
-   - move the 'nolldp' binary to a known executable path
+   - move the 'spen' binary to a known executable path

 libVATA